steve-tnbl/check_scanner_status/README.md

 ## Compilation

 To build a binary from the source code, just run the `make` command.
-This will, by default, create binaries for multiple Operating Systems and architectures.
+This will, by default, create binaries for multiple operating systems and architectures.

 If you need binaries for more/other OS/archs, use the environment variables `GOOS` and `GOARCH` as describe in https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63